alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 The project build system allows you to specify custom neural network models (in the `.tflite` format) for each use-case along with the network inputs.

-It also builds TensorFlow Lite for Microcontrollers library, Arm® *Ethos™-U55* driver library, and the CMSIS-DSP library from sources.
+It also builds TensorFlow Lite for Microcontrollers library, Arm® *Ethos™-U* NPU driver library, and the CMSIS-DSP library from sources.

 The build script is parameterized to support different options.
 Default values for build parameters build the